Did you know we have a beach, right here in New Brunswick, that has black sand? Black Beach is located minutes outside of Saint John, in Lorneville.

 We had to take this pic of Lorne with the sign 🙂

 Black Beach was a spot my son Lorne has wanted to visit, since he found it on Google Maps, a few years ago.
 We finally made it there, and it was gorgeous!
 It is going to be on our list of places to relax and explore on future visits to my mom's house in Quispamsis.

-Our tides in this region can completey change the look and feel of any beach you visit.
-High tide was at 11:30am that morning, so the water was almost at it's highest point in these photos.
+Our tides in this region can completely change the look and feel of any beach you visit.
+High tide was at 11:30 am that morning, so the water was almost at it's highest point in these photos.
 We will be scheduling another trip for low tide.

 We found the beach to be relatively clean and free of garbage.

 **REMEMBER: If you bring it in, take it out!
 This goes for beaches as well as hiking trails.
-Also, I did notice a few piles of dog poop left by others, I used paper towel and tossed it off the beach, so it was out of the way of my dog or the kids stepping in it.
+Also, I did notice a few piles of dog poop left by others.
 There is a gas station on the main road back to the highway.
 Please bag your waste, and your pet's, and drop it in the garbage cans on your way home.

 There is also a trail at Black Beach, called Black Beach Loop, part of the Musquash Estuary.
 It is 4.2km round trip trail.
 MAP HERE